-Our participation in the Web Summit – Lisbon this month has generated many reflections among our employees about the future of technology and innovation in the world.
+Our participation in the Web Summit – Lisbon in November has generated many reflections among our employees about the future of technology and innovation in the world.
 Always aware of the trends in our area of expertise, we participated in the event represented by our Head of Operations, Murilo Magalhães, and our Business Development Manager, Paula Cárdenas, who shared some insights with us.

 Metaverse, the future of the Internet